AARON JOHN BARLOW

 Adjunct Professor at Brooklyn College, Catholic University of America, George Washington University, Long Island University, New York City College of Technology, Pratt Institute and Southeastern University at various times from 1990 until 2004.

-Significant earlier activities include teaching at a Quaker boarding school (Psychology and Graphic Arts); working in a garage, a parts department and as an automobile salesperson; handling inventory control and domestic purchasing for an import house; writing/editing for various publications; printing a number of books of poetry using letterpress technology; working as a hot-type printer; learning offset printing technology and darkroom skills; and developing, printing and exhibiting my own photography.
+Significant earlier activities include teaching at a Quaker boarding school (Psychology and Graphic Arts); handling inventory control and domestic purchasing for an import house; writing/editing for various publications; printing books of poetry using letterpress technology; working as a letterpress printer; and developing, printing and exhibiting my own photography.

 Fellowships and Awards